distortedfusion/blade-components/docs/20-forms/10-input.md

 ### Labels and Description

-Captions and descriptions can be added to the form control by supplying the `label=""` and `description=""` attribute.
+Add captions and descriptions to the form control by setting the `label` and `description` attributes.

 ```blade-component-code
 <x-form-input type="email" name="public-email" label="Email" description="This will be publicly displayed." />